 An allergy is a condition in which exposure to a material prompts the body's immune system to react with mild to very severe symptoms, which can be life threatening.
 Symptoms can be relieved by taking an anti-histamine medication, or, in the case of severe reactions, adrenaline.

-Sensitivities to things such as products containing fragrance can cause the same type and severity of symptoms, and like, with allergens, it is best to avoid exposure.
-However, there is no medication that has been proven to relieve the symptoms, although patients often report symptoms are helped by drinking sodium bicarbonate in water.
+Sensitivities to things such as products containing fragrance can cause the same type and severity of symptoms as allergens.
+As, with allergens, it is best to avoid exposure.
+However, the difference with MCS is that it also involves oxidative stress, systemic inflammation, and more than one bodily system beyond the immune system, including (but not limited to): the nervous, respiratory, musculoskeletal, cardiovascular, and gastrointestinal systems.
+Unlike allergies, there is no medication that has been proven to relieve symptoms, although patients often report symptoms are helped by drinking sodium bicarbonate in water.

-9. Do I not have the right to use whatever product I choose?
+9.Do I not have the right to use whatever product I choose?

 People have the right to smoke, too.
-However, many indoor and outdoor spaces are now smokefree in order to respect everyone's right to good air quality.
-Similarly, fragrances volatize into the air and are breathed in by others who may react with environmental sensitivities, asthma, allergies and other illnesses such as respiratory and heart disease.
-So, "in keeping with the 'balance of convenience' principle, people should make adjustments to avoid adversely affecting the health of a group of people, no matter how small, especially in cases involving the workplace and shared public places" (source: www.EnvironmentalSensitivities.com).
+However, many indoor and outdoor spaces are now smoke-free in order to respect everyone's right to good air quality.
+Similarly, fragrances volatize into the air and are breathed in by others who may react with MCS, asthma, allergies and other illnesses such as respiratory and heart disease.
+So, "in keeping with the 'balance of convenience' principle, people should make adjustments to avoid adversely affecting the health of a group of people, no matter how small, especially in cases involving the workplace and shared public places".